Shelob9/joshpress-2020/client/content/pages/about.md

 I've been sharing what I've learned about Gitlab CI, React with TypeScript, WordPress block development and other topics on [DEV](https://dev.to/shelob9).
 I'm also writing [a small ebook on JavaScript testing in and around WordPress.](https://react-wordpress-testing.joshpress.net/)

 ## Pull Requests Welcome

+This site is open source.
+[Click here to suggest an edit to this page](https://github.com/Shelob9/joshpress-2020/edit/master/client/content/pages/about.md) -- it's [written in markdown](https://www.markdownguide.org/cheat-sheet/).